How are search results determined?

 2. Ease of booking

 - Responding to guests.
 It’s important to respond to all contacts coming from potential guests.
-Hosts are expected to respond to booking requests within 24 hours.
+Guests expect a response within 24 hours.
 The more consistently you respond to guests, the better your listing can do in search.
 Learn more.

 - Speed of response.
 How quickly you respond to guests can also play a role in search.
 Travelers often contact multiple hosts, so a quick response can make the difference between getting a booking or not.
 Learn more about response rates.